ROOTS

 THE SPIRITS OF THE JUNGLE

-La Maloca is a round spacious place with a wooden floor.
-In the center is a fire that will burn all night, around some benches to sit on.
-An altar with a strange mixture of indigenous elements and Christian images that are mixed in a mosaic that gives a mystical and pagan atmosphere to the environment.
-Decorated with pictures drawn in the midst of trances, jaguars, snakes, colorful hummingbirds, human faces, and many bright tones, out of the soul of those who have traveled these paths.
-Some mats fit against the walls of the maloca, blankets, sleeping bags and each one chooses the place to discover his own visions.
+La Maloca is a round, spacious place with a wooden floor.
+In the center, there is a fire that will burn all night, surrounded by benches to sit on.
+An altar with a strange mixture of indigenous elements and Christian images creates a mosaic that gives a mystical and pagan atmosphere to the environment.
+Decorated with drawings depicting trances, jaguars, snakes, colorful hummingbirds, human faces, and vibrant tones, it reflects the souls of those who have traveled these paths.
+Some mats are placed against the walls of the maloca, along with blankets and sleeping bags, and each person chooses their own spot to discover their own visions.

-I hear the songs, the smoke that surrounds me, the Shaman "absorb" my demons.
-When he internalizes my ills, he approaches the window and expels them out of the Maloca, I believe that this really happens and after repeating this several times and spraying myself with some drinks and blown on me, I really feel good, free, light.
+As dawn approaches, we are invited to a "cleanse".
+Shirtless, I hear the songs, the smoke surrounding me, and the Shaman "absorbing" my demons.
+When he internalizes my troubles, he approaches the window and expels them out of the Maloca.
+I truly believe that this is happening, and after repeating the process several times, as well as being sprayed with certain drinks and blown upon, I genuinely feel good, free, and light.

-Guided by the reckless curiosity of the children, they join our camp.
-We extend the tents, we collect firewood that has been brought by the waters, which are waiting to be used or returned in the next crescent of the river.
+Guided by the uninhibited curiosity of the children, they join our camp.
+We set up the tents, gathering firewood that has been brought by the waters, awaiting its use or return with the next crescent of the river.

 BULLERENGUE

-Hunted like animals, to be used without any dignity, shackles, chains, inhuman warehouses where sweat and death mix, ships that bring black slaves.
+Hunted like animals, destined to be used without dignity, bound by shackles and chains, confined in inhumane warehouses where sweat and death intertwine, they were transported on ships as black slaves.

-They leave the country and its nature, they are forced with the whip that cuts the skin and twists the will to serve a white animal.
-With these black slaves traveled memories of African grasslands, the sounds of drums, their world that now, separated by an ocean, would be only a memory.
+They were torn away from their homeland and its natural beauty, coerced with whips that cut their skin and crushed their will to serve as subservient beings for white oppressors.
+With them, these black slaves carried memories of African grasslands, the rhythmic beats of drums, and a world that, now separated by an ocean, would only exist as a distant memory.

-They arrived through ports like Cartagena among others to fight for their freedom and escaped.
-They carried with them the rhythms of their skin and blood, leathers stretched with ropes were transformed into the rhythms that evoked their Africa, brought them closer in thought to the lands from which they were violently taken.
+They arrived through ports like Cartagena and others, fighting for their freedom and seeking escape.
+They brought with them the rhythms imprinted in their skin and blood, transforming stretched leathers and ropes into beats that evoked their Africa, drawing them closer in spirit to the lands from which they were violently taken.

-It is this Bullerengue, our first encounter with the roots of Caribbean rhythms.
-The purest expression of drum beats, singing and the joy in white-toothed smiles that contrast with the black skins of those who perform.
+It is in Bullerengue that we encounter our first connection to the roots of Caribbean rhythms.
+It is the purest expression of drumming, singing, and the joy that radiates from wide, white-toothed smiles, contrasting with the black skin of those who perform it.

 "Las Auténticas Palmeras de Urabá"